Panic Buttons

 POSITIVE PROOF FOR GOVERNMENT

-One platform covers every layer of staff safety — wearable duress alerts, real-time door status, and gunshot detection — operating on an independent network that does not require government IT infrastructure.
+One platform covers every layer of staff safety — wearable duress alerts, real-time door status, and gunshot detection — operating on a facility-deployed network separate from government IT infrastructure.

 Four outcome areas that matter most to GSA facility managers, courthouse security directors, and municipal safety officers.